graphql-rust/juniper/docs/book/content/types/interfaces.md

 use juniper::{graphql_interface, GraphQLObject};

 // `dyn` argument accepts the name of type alias for the required trait object,
-// and macro generates this alias automatically
+// and macro generates this alias automatically.
 #[graphql_interface(dyn = DynCharacter, for = Human)]
 trait Character {
     async fn id(&self) -> &str; // async fields are supported natively